Studying online (if an online offering is shown below)

 Outcomes

-Students are able to (1) recognise ethical issues in their fields of study or profession; (2) understand theoretical frameworks used to analyse ethical practice; (3) identify core values of ethical practice relating to their fields of study or profession; (4) demonstrate moral sensitivity to competing interests in diverse contexts; (5) engage in informed discussion and ethical reasoning to reach morally defensible decisions; and (6) communicate orally and in writing on ethical issues in a logical, organised manner that clearly and accurately conveys their thoughts, arguments, evidence, reasoning and conclusions.
+Students are able to (1) recognise ethical issues in various fields of study and professions; (2) apply theoretical frameworks to analyse ethical practice; (3) identify core values of ethical practice relating to various fields of study and professions; (4) apply moral sensitivity to analyse competing interests in diverse contexts; (5) engage in informed discussion and ethical reasoning to reach morally defensible decisions; and (6) communicate orally and in writing on ethical issues in a logical, organised manner that clearly and accurately conveys their thoughts, arguments, evidence, reasoning and conclusions.

 Assessment

-Indicative assessments in this unit are as follows: (1) tutorials and (2) project.
+Indicative assessments in this unit are as follows: (1) tutorial activities and (2) examination.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.